-You will be eligible for a full Social Security retirement benefit when you reach your normal Social Security retirement age (see left column).
-You may qualify for a reduced Social Security benefit as early as age 62.
-For more information, call the Social Security Administration toll-free at 1-800-772-1213, visit www.socialsecurity.gov or contact your local Social Security Administration office.
+You will be eligible for a full Social Security retirement benefit when you reach your normal Social Security retirement age (see the following chart).
+You may qualify for a benefit as early as age 62.
+For more information, call the Social Security Administration toll free at 1-800-772-1213, visit www.socialsecurity.gov or contact your local Social Security Administration office.